-Freshman English focuses on various thematic ideas: identity, respect, and more.
-Literature studies include a variety of genres (short stories, poetry, dramatic play, novels, videos/movies, songs, and informational reading).
-Students will develop writing skills through various types of compositions (expository, persuasive, narrative, book reports, and more) and will work on grammar and punctuation.
+Freshman English focuses on four writing-based units: narrative, expository, argumentative, and multi-genre.
+Literature studies include a variety of genres (short stories, poetry, dramatic play, novels, videos/movies, songs, informational reading, and more).
+Students have the opportunity to practice on-the-spot writing and reading novels of their choice.
+In addition, vocabulary will be studied during the narrative unit.